rsheih/csp-visualizer/README.md

 # csp-visualizer
-A Python package for mapping chemical shift perturbations onto PDB/CIF structures for visualization in PyMOL and Chimera.
+A Python-based program for mapping chemical shift perturbations onto PDB/CIF structures for visualization in PyMOL and Chimera.

 ### Notes
 - This tool replaces the B-factor column in the structure file with CSP values aligned by residue number